 But I’ve enjoyed some really great reads of late and wanted to share them with you.
-If you want to know more about any of these titles, you may click through the (affiliate) links to see more reviews, sample chapters, and pricing information through Amazon.
+If you see one that interests you, click through the (affiliate) links.
+You can find more reviews, sample chapters, and pricing information on Amazon.

 And that just melts my heart.

-I actually read A Slice of Pi last March, which is when he spotted it at Barnes & Nobles and brought both home to me, just because he knows I like math.
+I actually read A Slice of Pi last March, which is when my husband spotted it at Barnes & Nobles and brought both home to me.
+Just because he knows I like math.
 What a guy!

 My older kids have been planning a big celebration for months now, as Saturday marks the longest extended Pi Day of this century.
 The party is scheduled for 3/14/15 at 9:26:53 AM (Get it?
 The time approximates pi to 9 decimal places.
+One of my sons has pi memorized to 50 digits.
 Pretty neat, huh?)

-The book was a fun read, especially for anybody interested in mathematics.
-I got my degree in math and did two years of graduate work in the same field, but still learned something new by reading this little volume, as it is full not just of number theories and formulas, but also of interesting anecdotes about the mathematicians behind all the tips and tricks.
+The book’s a fun read, especially for anybody interested in mathematics.
+I got my degree in math and did two years of graduate work in the same field.
+And I still learned something new by reading this little volume.
+Not only is it full of number theories and formulas, but also includes interesting anecdotes about the mathematicians behind all the tips and tricks.

 Both books spurred lots of great discussion.

-Lewis is a master at using analogies and word pictures to make difficult concepts easier to grasp and offers a powerful apologetic for the Christian life in this classic work.
+Lewis is a master at using analogies and word pictures to make difficult concepts easier to grasp.

 His plan is for this to be the first in a whole series of books.
-I’ve already read through it a couple of times during the editing process, and my husband is now using it for family devotions with our children, so we’re reading through it yet again.
+I’ve already read through it a couple of times during the editing process.
+My husband is now using it for family devotions with our children.
+So we’re reading through it yet again.

 What about you?
 Have you read any good books lately?
 What titles do you have perched on your nightstand?